 CKD can be roughly categorized as diminished renal reserve, renal insufficiency, or renal failure (end-stage renal disease).
 Initially, as renal tissue loses function, there are few abnormalities because the remaining tissue increases its performance (renal functional adaptation); a loss of 75% of renal tissue causes a fall in GFR to only 50% of normal.

 Decreased renal function interferes with the kidneys’ ability to maintain fluid and electrolyte homeostasis.
 Changes proceed predictably, but considerable overlap and individual variation exist.
-The ability to concentrate urine declines early and is followed by decreases in ability to excrete phosphate, acid, and K. When renal failure is advanced (GFR ≤ 10 mL/min/1.73 m 2 ), the ability to dilute urine is lost; thus urine osmolality is usually fixed close to that of plasma (300 to 320 mOsm/kg), and urinary volume does not respond readily to variations in water intake.
+The ability to concentrate urine declines early and is followed by decreases in ability to excrete phosphate, acid, and potassium.
+When renal failure is advanced (GFR ≤ 10 mL/min/1.73 m2), the ability to dilute urine is lost; thus, urine osmolality is usually fixed close to that of plasma (300 to 320 mOsm/kg), and urinary volume does not respond readily to variations in water intake.

-Despite a diminishing GFR, Na and water balance is well maintained by increased fractional excretion of Na and a normal response to thirst.
-Thus, the plasma Na concentration is typically normal, and hypervolemia is infrequent unless dietary intake of Na or water is very restricted or excessive.
-Heart failure can occur from Na and water overload, particularly in patients with decreased cardiac reserve.
+Despite a diminishing GFR, sodium and water balance is well maintained by increased fractional excretion of sodium and a normal response to thirst.
+Thus, the plasma sodium concentration is typically normal, and hypervolemia is infrequent unless dietary intake of sodium or water is very restricted or excessive.
+Heart failure can occur due to sodium and water overload, particularly in patients with decreased cardiac reserve.

-For substances whose secretion is controlled mainly through distal nephron secretion (eg, K), adaptation usually maintains plasma levels at normal until renal failure is advanced.
-K-sparing diuretics, ACE inhibitors, β-blockers, NSAIDs, cyclosporine, tacrolimus, trimethoprim/sulfamethoxazole, pentamidine, or angiotensin II receptor blockers may raise plasma K levels in patients with less advanced renal failure.
+For substances whose secretion is controlled mainly through distal nephron secretion (eg, potassium), adaptation usually maintains plasma levels at normal until renal failure is advanced.
+Potassium-sparing diuretics, ACE inhibitors, beta-blockers, NSAIDs, cyclosporine, tacrolimus, trimethoprim/sulfamethoxazole, pentamidine, or angiotensin II receptor blockers may raise plasma potassium levels in patients with less advanced renal failure.

-Abnormalities of Ca, phosphate, parathyroid hormone (PTH), vitamin D metabolism, and renal osteodystrophy can occur.
+Abnormalities of calcium, phosphate, parathyroid hormone (PTH), and vitamin D metabolism and renal osteodystrophy can occur.
 Decreased renal production of calcitriol contributes to hypocalcemia.
 Decreased renal excretion of phosphate results in hyperphosphatemia.
-Secondary hyperparathyroidism is common and can develop in renal failure before abnormalities in Ca or phosphate concentrations occur.
+Secondary hyperparathyroidism is common and can develop in renal failure before abnormalities in calcium or phosphate concentrations occur.
 For this reason, monitoring PTH in patients with moderate CKD, even before hyperphosphatemia occurs, has been recommended.

-Moderate acidosis (plasma HCO 3 content 15 to 20 mmol/L) and anemia are characteristic.
+Anemia is characteristic of moderate to advanced CKD (≥ stage 3).
 The anemia of CKD is normochromic-normocytic, with an Hct of 20 to 30% (35 to 40% in patients with polycystic kidney disease).
-It is usually caused by deficient erythropoietin production due to a reduction of functional renal mass (see Anemias Caused by Deficient Erythropoiesis).
-Other causes include deficiencies of iron, folate, and vitamin B 12 .
+It is usually caused by deficient erythropoietin production due to a reduction of functional renal mass (see Overview of Decreased Erythropoiesis).
+Other causes include deficiencies of iron, folate, and vitamin B12.